Experimental observations of fractal landscape dynamics in a dense emulsion: Empirical Approach for high-dimensional landscapes

-Four dimensional (xyzt) imaging of the emulsion in a sealed chamber was performed using a high-speed laser-scanning confocal microscope, imaging fluorescein dye dissolved in the connected phase.
-A typical image is shown in Fig. 1d.
-The time-dependent droplet positions and radii were determined using custom-written software \cite{clara2015affine, penfold2006quantitative}.
-A reconstruction is shown in Fig. 1e.
 As they age, foams and dense emulsions evolve to a steady state termed dynamical scaling \cite{stevenson2010inter} where the shape of the droplet size distribution becomes independent of time, while the mean droplet size increases as a function of sample age.
-Our samples were allowed to age for 7 hours prior to data acquisition, allowing the system to reach dynamical scaling \cite{feitosa2006bubble} (see SI Appendix, Fig. 6) and slow down to the point that the droplets’ motion was easily followed.
+Our samples were allowed to age for 7 hours prior to data acquisition, allowing the system to reach dynamical scaling \cite{feitosa2006bubble} (Appendix B) and slow down to the point that the droplets’ motion was easily followed.
+Data was collected over a 150 minute span, during which the system could be approximated to have stationary dynamics.
 The experimental results were compared to a simulation using a previously published approach \cite{hwang2016understanding} based upon frictionless, compressible spheres \cite{durian1995foam, tewari1999statistics, ono2003velocity} whose radii slowly evolve due to quasi-static ripening.
-See SI Appendix for further details of the experimental setup and simulation.
+See Appendix A for further details of the experimental setup and simulation.

-\section{Super-diffusion and viscoelasticity due to fractal paths.}
+\section{Super-diffusion and viscoelasticity due to fractal paths}